antzrm/HomeLab/README.md

 **Vikunja** - The open-source, self-hostable to-do app https://vikunja.io/

-**Watchtower** -  A container-based solution for automating Docker container base image updates https://containrrr.dev/watchtower/
+**Watchtower** -  A container-based solution for automating Docker container base image updates https://containrrr.dev/watchtower/ using **Gotify** notifications - **Gotify** is a simple server for sending and receiving messages  https://gotify.net/

 **Web-check** - X-Ray Vision for any Website https://web-check.xyz/